Growing Banana

 Step 1: Seedlings

-Seedlings can be obtained through the acquisition from nurseries producing reputable micropropagated seedlings or self-produced by experienced fruit growers.
+Seedlings can be obtained from nurseries producing reputable micro-propagated seedlings or self-produced by experienced fruit growers.

 Step 2: Planting

-To have standard plots and easier crop management, seedlings must be accordingly separated.
-In holes where the seedlings didn’t germinate, new seedlings should be planted 30 to 40 days after planting.
+Separate seedlings to standardize plots and simplify crop management.
+Plant new seedlings in holes where the seedlings didn’t germinate approximately 30 to 40 days after planting.

 Step 3: Crop Management

-• Thinning aims to eliminate excess shoots in the clump, leaving one daughter per plant and, later, the granddaughter.
-Each clump will usually have three plants: mother, daughter and granddaughter.
+• Thinning aims to eliminate excess shoots from the clump, leaving one daughter per plant and, later, the granddaughter.
+Each clump usually has three plants: mother, daughter, and granddaughter.

-• Defoliation eliminates broken, dry, disease-infected leaves, and even those that are causing damage to the bunch.
-It improves shoots development, reduces disease incidence, increases aeration and luminosity, and facilitates harvesting.
+• Defoliation eliminates broken, dry, disease-infected leaves and those that will cause damage to the bunch.
+It improves shoot development, reduces disease incidence, increases aeration and luminosity, and facilitates harvesting.

 Step 4: Eliminate Heart and Flowers

-The “heart” of banana must be eliminated 10 to 20 cm below the last lot soon after opening.
-This speed up development of the bunch, improves fruit quality and reduces pest’s incidence.
-Flowers must be eliminated soon after the elimination of “heart” and carried out only in varieties with persistent male flowers below the last bunch to also reduce pest’s incidence.
+The “heart” of a banana must be eliminated 10 to 20 cm below the last lot soon after opening.
+This speeds up the development of the bunch, improves fruit quality, and reduces pest incidence.
+Flowers must be eliminated soon after the elimination of the “heart” and carried out only in varieties with persistent male flowers below the last bunch to also reduce pest incidence.

 Step 5: Bag the bunch

-This operation protects fruits against pests, physical damage and accelerates and evens out the bunch development.
-It must be done after removing the “heart”, male flowers, and the last bunch.
+Bagging banana bunches protects fruit against pests and physical damage and accelerates and evens out bunch development.
+Carry out bagging after removal of the “heart” (the male flowers) and the last bunch.

-For the different countries, fertilizer applications may vary from 4 to 24 times per year according to wet periods or irrigation frequency.
-However, when using slow or gradual release fertilizers the number of applications might be reduced and a positive impact on yield, quality and profitability could be expected.
+For different countries, fertilizer application may vary from 4 to 24 times per year according to wet periods or irrigation frequency.
+The number of applications can be reduced when using slow or gradual-release fertilizers while still achieving increases in yield, quality, and profitability.

-As a medium rate to obtain medium to high productivities an approximate recommendation varies around 400-60-600-130-60-60 kg/ha/year of N, P2O5, K2O, CaO, MgO, and S respectively, plus a reasonable rate of micronutrients based on the yield levels of each farm.
+An approximate recommendation to obtain a medium to high production would be around 400-60-600-130-60-60 kg/ha/year of N, P2O5, K2O, CaO, MgO, and S, respectively, plus a reasonable rate of micronutrients based on the yield levels of the farm.

 Banana Trials